roocs/rook/docs/source/configuration.rst

    memory_limit = 4GB
    min_batch_years = 1
    max_batch_years = 1
+   merge_outputs = true
+   merge_target_size = 2GB

 When the combined ensemble estimate cannot fit a full year, concat switches to coordinate-aligned subannual batches capped by the effective timestep target.
 If even one combined timestep exceeds ``memory_limit``, Rook logs a warning so the Slurm allocation or spatial pushdown can be adjusted.

+After processing, Rook merges consecutive decadal batch files up to ``merge_target_size``, capped by ``clisops:write.file_size_limit``.
+With the defaults, a complete result smaller than 2 GB is therefore returned as one file.
+Larger results remain split into groups below the configured target.
+If merging fails, Rook returns the original batch files.

 Processing diagnostics
 ----------------------